 Through prophets –

-The prophet is a composite of God calling him and the man being willing to
+The prophet is a composite of God calling him and the man willing to

 mouths and the word of God comes flowing out of them.
 In some churches it

-works this way, and the congregation is edified by it, but this is the gift of
+works that way, and the congregation is edified by it, but this is the gift of

-them, and from that point they spend the rest of their lives trying to
+them, and they would spend the rest of their lives trying to

-understand it.
-Old Testament prophets and New Testament prophets are no
+understand it, and in the process they become prophets.
+Old Testament prophets and New Testament prophets are

 (141g) Witness